Past SHLB Events

 November 2, 2017

-The Schools, Health & Libraries Broadband (SHLB) Coalition convened Broadband4All: Universal Service Symposium on the future of anchor institutions and the Universal Service Fund (USF) on November 2, 2017 in Washington, DC.
+The SHLB Coalition convened Broadband4All: Universal Service Symposium on the future of anchor institutions and the Universal Service Fund (USF) on November 2, 2017 in Washington, DC.
 The Symposium helped applicants, state and local government officials, and broadband service providers understand and anticipate upcoming changes in the E-rate, Rural Health Care, Lifeline, and Connect America Fund programs.
 The Symposium was divided into four Workshops (one on each of the four USF programs) and a keynote discussion with Mark Jamison and Harold Feld over lunch.
 Speakers included a mix of government officials, industry experts and anchor institutions.

 United States of Anchors: SHLB's Seventh Annual Conference